Color theory for Fashion.

 The color COMBINATIONS were new, so the resulting colors were new, too.

-but when I go clothes shopping, oh, how I feel it.
-MIND CONTROL!
+But when I go clothes shopping, oh, how I feel it.
+IT FEELS LIKE MIND CONTROL!
 I can never find the colors I am looking for.

 I guess its part of a cultural identity or history.